jaypanda/jaypanda.github.io/index.md

 I work in AI and deep learning, particularly in the domain of computer vision.
 Currently heading the computer vision group at [Abzooba, Inc.](https://xpresso.ai) where I build and deploy enterprise solutions in AI.

 Previously, I co-founded [Wazzat Labs](https://wazzatlabs.com), a visual recognition startup, particularly focused on solving problems in fashion retail.
+I worked with [Dr. C. V. Jawahar](https://faculty.iiit.ac.in/~jawahar/) during my MS by Research at [IIIT Hyderabad](https://www.iiit.ac.in/) and also during the journey of Wazzat Labs.

+### Experience and Project Highlights
+- **Fashion visual recognition at Wazzat Labs**
+  - Led research and development of visual recognition solutions primarily aimed at product discovery and search for fashion e-tail.
+  - Mobile visual search and social fashion lookup solutions.
+- **Visual Intelligence at xpresso.ai**
+  - Led research and development of visual intelligence engine for multi-platform conversational bots.

 ### Publications